zzanehip/The-OldOS-Project/README.md

 >
 > With OldOS, you no longer need to worry about securing a legacy iPhone to experience nostalgia — it's available on your daily driver.
 >
 > Part of the goal with OldOS is to enable anyone to understand how iOS works and demonstrate just how powerful SwiftUI truly is.
-For that reason, the entire app will soon be open-sourced — enabling developers to learn about, modify, and add to the app.
+For that reason, the entire app is open-sourced — enabling developers to learn about, modify, and add to the app.
 I thought building this over my last six or so months in high school and sharing it with the world would be a fun and productive endeavor.

 ## What's Special